civo/activetracker/README.md

 ActiveTracker::Plugin::Request.tag_current(key: value, key2: value2)
 ```

+These tags are then shown alongside every request, and if you click the tag you can filter the requests down to only those matching that tag(s).

 If you want to have the user details shown alongside a request, you can use some standard tag names of `user_avatar_url`, `user_name` and `user_email` and these will be picked up and displayed alongside the request when viewing it.

 #### Redaction